-And in an instant you’re transported not just back in TIME, but back in LIFE, to when you were someone wholly different, someone you never wanted to feel like again.
+And in an instant you’re transported not just back in time, but back in life – to when you were someone wholly different; someone you never wanted to feel like again.
 Like this person you thought you’d never see again.

-And the work, and pain, and tears you’ve put into yourself feels like nothing, worthless, useless.
-Because for that brief moment, you ARE that person again, and it sickens you, and all you had done to change, to be different, to be better seems for naught.
+And the work, and pain, and tears you’ve put into yourself feel like nothing, worthless, useless.
+Because for that brief moment, you are that person again.
+And it sickens you.
+And all you had done to change, to be different, to be better seems for naught.

 Except it’s not.